DevRel-Foundation/wg-community-engagement-support/CONTRIBUTING.md

 ## About this working group

-The Community Engagement & Support Working Group develops frameworks, templates, and best practices that enable organizations to build thriving developer communities.
+The Community Engagement & Support working group develops frameworks, templates, and best practices that enable organizations to build thriving developer communities.
 Our work focuses on creating reusable resources that can be immediately implemented by DevRel professionals across different industries and organizational contexts.

 ### Our values
 - **Practical impact**: Everything we create should solve real problems for DevRel practitioners